jhakrraman/rt-xnet/README.md

 git clone https://huggingface.co/datasets/jhakrraman/V-TIEE
 ```

 The proposed dataset can either be used for testing the purpose of real-world low-light image enhancement or HDR image generation.
 To test the RT-X net on the V-TIEE dataset, please make the V-TIEE dataset folder structure similar to the LLVIP dataset, and choose different types of images with various noises and illumination in real-time.

 ## 3. Training

-To perform training of the RT-X Net, use the following command.
+To perform training on the RT-X Net, use the following command.

 ```
 # activate the environment